Protecting Your World

 The type and amount of insulation required will vary depending on the climate zone and building code.

-Closed-cell spray foam has a higher R-value at around seven and is dense enough to serve as an impermeable vapor barrier.
+Closed-cell spray foam has a higher R-value of around seven and is dense enough to serve as an impermeable vapor barrier.
 It can be useful, especially if there is a lot of moisture-generating activity in basement rooms.
 If that moisture touches the concrete foundation wall, it may condense.
 Because it acts as both an air barrier or vapor barrier, the closed-cell insulation protects the walls in that system very well.

 On the exterior of a basement wall, only closed-cell insulation should ever be used.
 This is especially true in colder climates where this additional impermeability may be necessary.
 Although spray foam can be used as insulation on exterior basement walls, it should complement a waterproofing system to keep groundwater and rainwater out.